Director, Individual Philanthropy

-The Associate Director, Individual Philanthropy is responsible for advancing philanthropic support from individuals to build a robust base of major gift ($10,000+) support for NCLD.
+The Director, Individual Philanthropy is responsible for advancing philanthropic support from individuals to build a robust base of major gift ($10,000+) support for NCLD.
 S/he is an integral member of the development team and works closely with the Senior Director, Strategic Growth and NCLD leadership to develop and execute the organization’s short- and long-term fundraising strategies for high-level individual giving.
 This position is based in New York City.

 - Manage portfolio of high-net worth major gift donors and prospects.